henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 * **Utilizing more advanced techniques:** Isolation block technique can be used to first identify where the digit is on the canvas, then cut that section off from canvas, eliminate all noises (white space background), add small padding, center the image before feed through the model.
 This would help eliminate issue with canvas/ digit area ratio or even mismatch between width and height.

+* **Small screens:** Currently, the CSS format in this project is working only on screens that are larger than 13".
+Future developement would needs to use `@media ` query to adjust elements to work well with smaller screens like that of tablets or cellphones.